Soil for roses can be improved by adding organic matter, and adjusting the texture and PH of the rose soil.

 Liquid Wide Range pH Test Kit It's easy to test the ph of your soil with an inexpensive test kit.

-The best soil for roses is a ph of 6.0 to 6.5.
-They grow best in this slightly acid ph, where most of the nutrients they need to thrive are readily available.
+The best soil for roses is a ph in the range of 6.5 to 7.
+They grow best in this ph, where most of the nutrients they need to thrive are readily available.